-Being more physically active is inherently good for a child’s health, NOW and in the FUTURE!
+Being more physically active is good for a child’s health, NOW and in the FUTURE!

-Schools and parents can go far in supporting children to move more throughout each day, the UK Chief Medical Officer’s guidelines provide recommendations on the frequency, intensity, duration and types of physical activity at different life stages, from early to later years.
+Schools and parents have a role to play in supporting children to move more throughout each day.
+The UK Chief Medical Officer’s guidelines provide recommendations on the frequency, intensity, duration and types of physical activity at different life stages, from early to later years.
 Benefits are accrued over time, but it is never too late to gain health benefits from taking up any amount of physical activity.

 Click on the links to open some ideas.
 It’s time to get moving!

 [County Durham Sport, Active Durham, Active 30 Durham and its partners, assume no responsibility for errors or omissions in the content of the linked material within.
-In no event shall, County Durham Sport, Active Durham, Active 30 Durham, its employees and Durham County Council be liable for any special, direct or indirect, consequential, or incidental damages or any damage whatsoever, whether in an action of contract, negligence or other tort, arising out of or in conjunction with the use of these resources.
+In no event shall, County Durham Sport, Active Durham or Active 30 Durham be liable for any special, direct or indirect, consequential, or incidental damages or any damage whatsoever, whether in an action of contract, negligence or other tort, arising out of or in conjunction with the use of these resources.
 Active 30 reserves the right to make additions, deletions or modifications to the Hub content at any time and without prior notice.
 Active 30 does not warrant that the resources are free from any errors, inaccuracies or omissions.
 It should be noted that the links to external websites have been reviewed and evaluated by Active 30 Durham BUT that they are not provided or maintained by Active Durham 30.]

 Early Years (EYFS)